pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-4.png)

-The response will contain the value for the X-AuthToken in on of the Header fields
+The response will contain the value for the X-AuthToken in one of the Header fields

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-5.png)

-The Body of response contains the whole list of metaobjects and features of IPM you will have access to using these credentials
+The Body of response contains the whole list of metaobjects and features of IPM you will have access to using these credentials.

-You may use the /v1/authToken/validate method to check if retrieved value of the Token is still valid
+You may use the /v1/authToken/validate method to check if retrieved value of the Token is still valid:

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-6.png)